 Dawn of a New Age

 Computing used to be a shared affair, one mainframe to many users.
-But this was all too limiting, like cooking Thanksgiving dinner with only one oven.
+But this was limiting, like cooking Thanksgiving dinner with only one oven.
 An oven has a fixed number of racks and can only cook at one temperature at a time.
 The mainframe would take turns executing instructions for different users.
 People had to make do because of the outrageous cost of a mainframe computer.
 But what if the oven could be shrunk down?
 Less raw material means that it would be cheap to produce, so everyone could afford their own miniature oven.
 And thus, engineers set out to create the microwave of computers, the PC.

 So as you might expect, the two major chip manufacturers, Intel and Advanced Micro Devices, have essentially run into a wall.
 Their solution is to put multiple processors onto one chip, and also to design computers which coordinate multiple chips.
 My photograph is of a dual-core CPU made by Intel.
 A dual-core chip isn't terribly special in and of itself, but it represents a colossal change in personal computer architecture.
 Why is this so significant?
 Because now everyone won't just be running a PC; they'll be running a supercomputer.
 I wish it had been presented to me this way, because I didn't fully realize this until I heard about the PlayStation 3.
 It uses a special chip made by IBM, christened "The Cell", with 9 processing cores.
 IBM has been working on supercomputers for decades, and now they want you to have a chihuahua-sized one for under a grand.